larryhastings/correlate/README.md

 Throwing away largely-redundant keys is a speed optimization, but it shouldn't affect the quality of your matches.

-(The best of both worlds: for common keys, try throwing away the *first* one.)
+(A theoretical best of both worlds: for very common keys, consider throwing away the *first* instance.
+Though I haven't tried this experiment myself.)

 #### Check Your Inputs